robotlolita/siren/documentation/notes/organisation-and-design.md

   into another object (through the `mixin:` decorator) should be added to a `mixins` namespace in the module.

+## Common categories

+A few standard categories to use when describing your objects:

+- **Configuration**, the message provides an object that changes the behaviour of the rest of the object.

+- **Refining**, the message constructs a new object with a different piece of configuration.

+- **Inspecting**, the message is meant for debugging.

+- **Comparing and testing**, this message allows one to compare the object with a similar object, or test some internal property of the object.

+- **Extracting information**, for a compound object, this message allows one to access a particular portion of the data.

+- **Converting to other types**, this message allows one to convert an object from one type to another (like Text → Integer).

+- **Transforming**, this message allows one to apply some kind of transformation to the data this object represents.

+- **Combining**, this message allows one to combine objects of the same type.

+- **Handling errors**, this message allows one to handle errors that may be represented by/stored in the object.

+- **Auxiliary operations**, this message should not be in this object, but it's here anyway playing a supporting role.
+This indicates either a miscategorisation or bad organisation, in general.

+- **Decorators**, this message is specifically meant to be used as a decorator.

+- **Mixins**, this message provides a mixin.

+## How to write documentation

+TBD

 <!--
 Local Variables: